meltach/nati-geez/README.md

-# Partially functional Geez calculator
+# Functional Geez calculator with minor bugs

 This project is Owned by [Nati](https://github.com/natnaelkibe22/)